rsvim/rsvim.github.io/docs/manual/configuration.md

 The `"syntax"` specifier will map to the `syntax/index.js` file.
 Without a `package.json`, a package by default tries to find `index.js` or `index.ts` as package entry.

-As you see, a package encapsulates the internal logic and only exposes APIs that users need to care about, and thus help build large and complex plugins.

 ### NPM Package

+A npm package contains the `package.json` file that describing the meta information.

+### Package Dependency

+Packages help build large and complicated logic, because they encapsulate the internal logic and only expose APIs that users need to care about.
+Packages can also specify their own dependency packages.

 ### Recommended Reading